 The harbour is profoundly different to the way it was before people arrived in the area.
-Due to changes in land-use over time, the moana has been degraded by sediments eroded from the surrounding catchment.
+Due to changes in land-use over time, the Moana has been degraded by sediments eroded from the surrounding catchment.
 Annual inputs of land to the harbour are estimated to be around 7 times higher than before human settlement at 700,000 tonnes per year.

-But sediments are not the only issue

-- the harbour faces elevated nitrogen

-levels at certain points, and at times and

-places the system is eutrophic, the water

-unsafe for swimming, and are unsafe for
+But sediments are not the only issue.
+The harbour faces elevated nitrogen levels at certain points, and at times and places the system is eutrophic, meaning the water is unsafe for swimming, and are unsafe for consumption.

-consumption.

-The moana supports important customary, recreational and commercial fisheries.
+TheMoana supports important customary, recreational and commercial fisheries.
 Environmental degradation is impacting the mauri of the harbour and preventing mana whenua from exercising katiakitanga.

-The impact of sediment in the Kaipara Moana has been well-studied.
+The impact of sediment in the Kaipara

+Moana has been well studied.
 There is a strong evidence base for what is causing the problems and what options could resolve them.
-A business case for the remediation of the Moana has been developed by Councils and Kaipara Uri.
-This business case sets out a collaborative approach between Kaipara Uri, landowners, Councils and Central Government.
+A business case for the remediation of the Moana has been developed by Northland Councils and Kaipara Uri.
+This business case sets out a collaborative approach between Kaipara Uri, landowners, Northland councils and Central Government.

-In the 2020 Budget, Central Government committed \$100m to the implementation of this business case, setting in motion to begin the remediation of the Kaipara Moana.
+In the 2020 Budget, Central Government committed \$100m to the implementation of this business case, setting in motion the remediation of the Kaipara Moana.

-6,020km
+6,020km2